Buliwyfa/humhub-certification-module/README.md

 <img src="https://github.com/GreenVolume/member-certification-/blob/master/ScreenShots/certified3.JPG?raw=true" alt="Smiley face" width="500" height="auto">

  This is currently what the certified admin page looks like to certify a user as real.
 It needs more cosmetics done to it and will be done in the future.
-I'm not really worried bout how the admin section looks right now.
+I'm not worried about how the admin section looks right now.
 Just that it works.
 Which it doesn't all the way at this current time.

-The accept and Deny Button work and the Delete Button Takes you to the admin page where the user can be deleted from the comunity.
-However once the user has been denied.
-The module revokes the users mail privilages again.
-Once the user submits another picture for certification, they no longer recieve automatic premissions to mail.
+The accept and Deny Button work and the Delete Button Takes you to the admin page where the user can be deleted from the community.
+However, once the user has been denied.
+The module revokes the users mail privileges again.
+Once the user submits another picture for certification, they no longer receive automatic permissions to mail.

-However in order to verify the user as real again, you need to go into the records because for some reason, (still working on this bug) the new recod doesn't save and therefore doesn't get added to the users needing permissions admin page.
+However in order to verify the user as real again, you need to go into the records because for some reason, (still working on this bug) the new record doesn't save and therefore doesn't get added to the users needing permissions admin page.